We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 • Next, tap Software Update.

-• Now Download and Install the update (if there’s any available).
+• Now, Download and Install the update (if there’s any available).

 update iphone

-Fix iOS 16 Dictation Not Working In Just One Click
+Fix iOS 17 Dictation Not Working In One Click

 • Download the FoneGeek program and install it.
-Then select the “Standard Mode” mode on the home page.
+Then, select Standard Mode on the home page.

 choose repair mode

-• Click “Next” once you connect your iPhone to your PC when prompted to do so on the screen.
+• Click Next once you connect your iPhone to your PC when prompted to do so on the screen.

 • Download the latest firmware when the program prompts you to do so.
-Click the blue “Download” button to start downloading.
+Click the blue Download button to start downloading.

 download firmware

-• After the firmware download is completed, hit the “Fix Now” button.
+• After the firmware download is completed, hit the Fix Now button.

 fix now

-• The repair process will take a while, so wait until it’s done.
+The repair process will take a while, so wait until it’s done.
 That’s it!
+Your iPhone dictation feature should now function as well as before.

 FAQs about iPhone Dictation

-When you restrict the Dictation feature, then the Enable Dictation button won’t show up on your iPhone/iPad settings.
+When you restrict the Dictation feature, the Enable Dictation button won’t show up on your iPhone/iPad settings.
 However, you can head to Screen Time settings and change the restrictions.

 Q3.
 How to change the volume for Dictation?

-Your iPhone microphone might fail to recognize your voice while using Dictation due to many reasons such as:
+Your iPhone microphone might fail to recognize your voice while using Dictation due to many reasons, such as:

 • There could be grime and dirt blocking it.